 - No health insurance.
 This is quite common in New Zealand.
-We currently receive free medical care and prescription medicine for all children under 6 (soon to be under 13).
-There were times when I took my son to the doctor twice per week just to be sure.
+We currently receive free medical care and prescription medicine for all children under 13.
+There were times when I took my newborn son to the doctor twice per week just to be sure.
 General Practitioner visits for adults are around $40 per visit so we pay out-of-pocket.
 Prescription medicine is capped at $5 per item for adults.
 We probably spent around $150 on medical care for the year.
-I’ve spent more than that in the past month in Spain.
 After travelling the world and seeing what healthcare costs in other countries I am super-grateful to be a citizen of New Zealand.
 Our system is not perfect but it’s a lot better than most.

 - Prepaid phones.
 We are travellers.
 Phone contracts are anathema to the mobile lifestyle.
 Enough said.